jgnewman/cream-and-sugar/docs/markdown/method-chaining.md

 getObject().default('some argument')
 ```

-In all cases in Cream & Sugar you have the option of protecting a word from compiler translation by prefixing it with the `~`.
+In all cases in Cream & Sugar you have the option of protecting a word from compiler translation by prefixing it with the `~` symbol.
 The provided example uses `~default` in order to prevent the compiler from tripping up on the fact that `default` is normally a reserved word.

 {{{{/raw}}}}